sagefy/sagefy/docs/user-stories.md

 title: User Stories
 ---

 This document serves as a list of major use cases for Sagefy's functionality.
-It can be used for checking progress or for validation.
-These stories should remain high level and not get into edge cases, scenarios, or details.
+We can use the document to test and review functionality.
+This document does not cover every edge case.

-## Root Pages
+## Logged Out

-- (Log out if needed.)
+- When I go to a messy URL, I get a 404.
+- When I don't have a JWT cookie, visiting a page creates one.
-- I can view the home page.
+- I can view the contact page.
-  - The home page has a list of popular subjects.
-  - The footer has sign up and log in links.
-  - If I click on a popular subject, it starts the learning experience.
-  - If I start a search, it takes me to the search subjects page.
 - I can view the terms page.
+- I can view the sitemap.
+- When I visit the home page, I see a list of popular subjects, the logged out footer, and I can search.
+- When I search subjects for "Music", I get results.
+- When I search subjects for a new term, I don't get results, but I get the option to create a subject.
+- When I create a subject on the search subjects page, it creates the subject and redirects me back to the search.
+- When I create a subject on the create subject page, ditto.
+- I can visit a subject page.
+- I can visit the subject talk page.
+- On the subject talk page, I can create a new topic.
+- On the subject talk page, I can create a new post.
+- I can view the subject history page.
+- I can edit the subject, and see the change on the subject history page.
+It maintains the parents and befores.
+- I visit a card page.
+- I can make a topic on the card talk page.
+- I can make a post on the card talk page.
-- I can view the contact page.
+- I can view the card history page.
+- I can view a user page.
-- If I go to a messy URL, I see the 404 page.
+- When I try to learn a subject with no cards, I'm taken to the create card page.
+- I can create a choice card.
+- I can create a video card.
+- I can create a page card.
+- I can create an unscored embed card.
+- When I choose to learn a subject with cards but no child subjects, I'm taken to learn those cards.
+- I can watch a video card.
+- I can read a page card.
+- I can play an embed card.
+- I can parse a choice card.
-- I can log in.
+- I can submit a response to a choice card.
-  - The home page shows links to the dashboard and not sign up or log in.
+- When I reach a sufficient percentage, I complete the subject and go back to search.
+- :( When I choose to learn a subject with child subjects, I go to the choose step page.
-  - I get an error if I don't have the right password.
+- :( When I reach a sufficient percentage, I go to the next subject.

+## Logged In

+- I can sign up for a new account.
+- I can view my dashboard.
-- I can log out.
+- I can log out of my account.
+- When I try to sign up for a duplicate account, I see error messages.
-- I can sign up.
+- I can log in to my account with the right password.
-  - I get an error if the email or name isn't unique.
+- I get an error message if I try to log in with the wrong password.
+- I can add a subject to my dashboard.
+- When I visit the home page, I see the logged in footer.
+- When I create a subject on the search subjects page, it creates the subject and takes me to my dashboard.
-  - I get a sign up email.
+- When I create a subject on the create subject page, ditto.
-- I can use the settings page to change my name.
+- I can change my name on the settings page.
 - I can change my password.
-  - I get an email notifying me my password changed.
+I get an email my password changed.
 - I can change my email.
-  - I get an email notifying me my email changed.
+I get an email my email changed.

-## Learning Experience

-- I can search subjects from my dashboard.
-- I can make a new subject if I don't find one I like.
-- I can add a subject, and it shows up on my dashboard.
-- If I start a blank subject, it prompts me to make a new card.
-- I can view a video card.
-- I can view a page card.
-- I can view an embed card.
-- I can view a choice card.
-- I can submit an answer on a choice card... and I get feedback and `learned` updates.
-- When I have steps to choose from, then I get a list and can choose which step to work on.

-## Contributing Experience

-- I can create a new subject from the create subject page.
-- I can make a page card.
-- I can make a video card.
-- I can make an embed card.
-- I can make a choice card.

-## Data Experience

-TBD